 Santiago travel guide | What’s the weather like in Santiago Chile

 We went in December which is obviously there Summer so it was the perfect time for exploring outside.
 The weather varies in Chile greatly from region to region so be sure to check the climate in each place you’re planning on visiting so that you can pack accordingly.

 Share your Chile experiences

-I hope you found this travel blog of Santiago Chile helpful and found some unique and interesting things to do.
-If you’ve been to Chile or go and do any of these things I’d love to hear about them.
-Leave a comment below or tag me in your Instagram photos #glamourandgains.
+I hope you found this Santiago travel guide helpful and found some unique and interesting things to do.
+If you’ve been to Chile or go, do any of these things or have any other best places to stay in Santiago recommendations I’d love to hear about them.
+Message or tag me in your Instagram photos #glamourandgains.